 \subsubsection{A running example.}

-Consider the POMDP illustrated in Figure \ref{fig:sense-float-reset}, which is modified from the Float-Reset domain introduced by \cite{littmanPredictiveRepresentations2001}.
+Consider the POMDP illustrated in \cref{fig:sense-float-reset}, which is modified from the Float-Reset domain introduced by Littman and Sutton \cite{littmanPredictiveRepresentations2001}.
 Like the original, the \texttt{float} action transitions the state up and down a line graph and will always emits an observation of \texttt{0}.
 The \texttt{reset} action, also identical to the original, deterministically sets the state to the left end of the graph.
 This action emits an observation of \texttt{1} if the state is already in the leftmost state and \texttt{0} otherwise.
 The observations of the \texttt{sense} action are the same as \texttt{reset}, except each state of the system does not change.
 We also augment the system with a reward function; the agent obtains +1 reward for executing any action in the state adjacent to the reset state and zero reward otherwise.
 This system is challenging to learn due to its nontrivial state aliasing.
 Aside from the two leftmost states (when treating rewards as observations), all other states in this POMDP have the same observation distributions, regardless of the action.

 We wish to capture the difficulties of Sense-Float-Reset to discuss the main output of our algorithm in general terms.
 For arbitrary POMDPs, we group states that have the same observation distribution to form a \textit{partition} of states.
 We call this grouping an \textit{observability partition}.
 Of particular importance is the collection of observation distributions that correspond to actions with full-rank transition matrices.
-For the purpose of abbreviation, actions associated with full-rank transitions will be called \textit{full-rank actions}, and we denote the entire set of full-rank actions as $\Afull \subseteq \mc A$.
-We call this alternate grouping restricted to action in $\Afull$ a \textit{full-rank observability partition}.